 The classic Handbook by Abramowitz and Stegun from the National Bureau of Standards has been put out in a revised edition, with an online form as the Digital Library of Mathematical Functions from NIST (National Institute of Standards and Technology).
-On the Web this joined the massive online Wolfram Functions site, publicly available due to support from the commercial entity Wolfram Research, producers of Mathematica, and offerings from the creators of Maple, a Digital Dictionary of Mathematical Functions from INRIA in France, and other repositories of information about special functions.
+On the Web, this joined the massive online Wolfram Functions site, publicly available due to support from the commercial entity Wolfram Research, producers of Mathematica.
+There are also offerings from the creators of Maple, a Digital Dictionary of Mathematical Functions from INRIA in France, and other repositories of information about special functions.

 Two members of the WG are now on the NIST board overseeing the DLMF, and several European special function efforts have also had contact with the WG.
-In addition, there’s been concern about special functions displayed by the OpenMath Society.
+In addition, there has been concern about special functions displayed by the OpenMath Society.
 The OpenMath markup is coherent at a basic level with Content markup of MathML, which was developed by the W3C (World Wide Web Consortium) and is now an ISO standard.

 At the recent gatherings in Seattle (Jan 2016) and Toronto (Feb 2016), matters of concern to a GDML were worked over.
 Representatives of both Mathematica and Maple publicly declared their willingness to consider, in principle, working on this according their notions of specific functions.
 The same general support of the idea was to be heard from other parties at the OPSF13 meeting at NIST in June 2015.